alexanderkoller/pergamon/bibtypst.typ

     ///
     /// -> function
     format-reference: (index, bib-entry, eval-mode) => ([REFERENCE],),

+    /// Generates label information for the given reference.
+The function takes
+    /// the reference and its index in the sorted bibliography as input and returns
+    /// values `(label, label-repr)`, where `label` can be anything the style finds
+    /// useful for generating the citations and `label-repr` is a string representation
+    /// of the label.
+These string representations are used to detect label collisions,
+    /// which cause the generation of extradates.
+    ///
+    /// Note that `label-repr` _must_ be a `str`.
+    ///
+    /// -> function
+    label-generator: (reference, index) => (index + 1, str(index + 1)),

+    /// If `true`, display the labels computed by `label-generator` in a column
+    /// to the left of the rendered references (e.g. alphabetic, numeric).
+    /// -> bool
+    display-labels: false,

     /// A function that enriches a #link(<sec:reference>)[reference] with
     /// extra information.
 The intended use case is to add a `label` field to the